 In summary, the “gate facing east” that Ezekiel describes is different from the Eastern Gate visible today in the old wall of Jerusalem.
 The current (sealed) gate did not exist at the time of Christ, so the Lord never entered it.
 The location of the earlier Eastern Gate (the one Jesus entered) is below present-day ground level, and it does not agree with the detailed description of the future temple complex as given in Ezekiel 40–42.

 We surmise, then, that the eastern gate of Ezekiel 44 will be part of the future millennial temple complex.
 It is yet to be built.

 How then do we interpret the coming and going of God’s glory and the closing of the eastern gate in Ezekiel’s prophecy?
 Like this: the prophet sees the glory of the Lord departing from the temple in chapter 10 because of the gross wickedness of the people—this is the first temple, destroyed by the Babylonians in 586 BC.
 Later, in chapter 43, Ezekiel sees the glory return to the temple—this is the new, enlarged temple of the millennial kingdom.
-In chapter 44, Ezekiel is told that the eastern temple gate “is to remain shut because the Lord, the God of Israel, has entered through it” (verse 2).
+In chapter 44, Ezekiel is told that the eastern temple gate “is to remain shut because the with Lord, the God of Israel, has entered through it” (verse 2).
 In other words, in the millennium the glory of the Lord will not depart from the temple.
 The avenue of the prior exit (to the east) is blocked, symbolizing the permanent presence of the Lord among His people.
-The eastern gate will only be opened on the Sabbath and the New Moon to allow for the priestly duties of the prince (Ezekiel 46:1–2).
+The eastern gate will only be opened on the Sabbath and the New Moon to allow for the prince to bring his sacrifices (Ezekiel 46:1–2).